 When you notice trails, those are good places to think about placing a hunting blind or a tree stand.
-There is a very good chance they will come through there often enough for you to do well with your whitetail hunts.
+There is an exceptionally good chance they will come through there often enough for you to do well with your whitetail hunts.
 You may have to stay in your blind or tree stand for hours though until they arrive.
-You have to be patient and wait for them to come along on their own schedule.
+You must be patient and wait for them to come along on their own schedule.

-Stay alert so you don’t miss them!
+Stay alert so you do not miss them!
 Make sure you have your weapon ready to go and in a safe place until you need it.
-Don’t be in a hurry to take your shot.
+Do not be in a hurry to take your shot.
 Instead, focus and gain confidence you can make a clean shot before you release one.
-Make sure you don’t have trees or other debris in your line of fire that could prevent the arrow or the bullet from the target.
+Make sure you do not have trees or other debris in your line of fire that could prevent the arrow or the bullet from the target.

 Wind and Scent

 Nothing is going to ruin your whitetail hunts like them picking up your cent.
-They are curious animals and they pay attention to their territory.
-If something smells odd they are going to get out of there.
-You don’t want your time spent waiting for them to be ruined because they can smell your soap or your cologne.
-Leave those items out of your daily routine so you aren’t detected.
+They are curious animals, and they pay attention to their territory.
+If something smells odd, they are going to get out of there.
+You do not want your time spent waiting for them to be ruined because they can smell your soap or your cologne.
+Leave those items out of your daily routine so you are not detected.

 Make sure you have food and water with you.
 Dehydration can cause you not to feel well or to become disoriented.
-Take along food items that won’t spoil due to the heat.
+Take along food items that will not spoil due to the heat.
 Make sure you are always aware of your surroundings.